-How to Get Ready for Cleaning
+How to Get Ready for Your Classroom Cleanup

 Day 1: Throw Away

-- Second round of filling a trash bag: Once you have made it all the way around and back to your starting point head to the center of the room and continue filling your bag or recycling bin with anything else you see that you can part with.
+Once you have made it all the way around and back to your starting point head to the center of the room and continue filling your bag or recycling bin with anything else you see that you can part with.
 Do not get distracted by things that you want to keep but are out of place.
 We’ll deal with them tomorrow.

 Day 2: Put Things Where They Belong